 Vanessa Hua is an award-winning journalist and writer.

-A recent Steinbeck Fellow in Creative Writing at SJSU, she is working on a novel and a collection of short stories.
+A recent Steinbeck Fellow in Creative Writing at San Jose State University, she is working on a novel, a collection of short stories, and memoir.

-A Bay Area native, she is a graduate of Stanford University and UC Riverside’s MFA program, where she was a recipient of the Chancellor’s fellowship and the department’s Outstanding Student Award.
-She works and teaches at the Grotto in San Francisco.
+A Bay Area native, she is a graduate of Stanford University and UC Riverside’s MFA program.
+She works and teaches at the Writers Grotto in San Francisco.